itod/parsekit/res/minimath.md

 But we don't just want to parse input, we also want to compute a result.
 The easiest way to do this is to use **grammar actions**.
 Grammar actions are small pieces of Objective-C source code embedded directly in a ParseKit grammar.

-We'll start by adding an Action to the `atom` rule:
+We'll start by adding an action to the `atom` rule:

     atom = Number
     {